turivishal/restful-api-nodejs/README.md

     i) Port (optional)

-    - The default port is **3000**, you can change if you want to, nevigate to project directory > `app/config/development.yml`, in this file there is a property called `server` > `port`.
+    - The default port is **3000**, you can change if you want to, navigate to project directory > `app/config/development.yml`, in this file there is a property called `server` > `port`.

     ii) Database connection (optional)

-    - The default connection link is **"mongodb://localhost:27017/ProductLocal"**, you can change it as per your choice, nevigate to project directory > `app/config/development.yml`, in this file there is a property called `mongodb` > `uris`.
+    - The default connection link is **"mongodb://localhost:27017/ProductLocal"**, you can change it as per your choice, navigate to project directory > `app/config/development.yml`, in this file there is a property called `mongodb` > `uris`.

-5) Create a `.env` file in root directory of project, and declare 2 variables for environment config file selection
+5) Create a `.env` file in the root directory of the project, and declare 2 variables for environment config file selection
 ```
 PROFILE=development
 NODE_ENV=development